-It is indeed always the bands stepping outside of the little metal box that will screech to a halt at the top of the review list.
+In addition, it is indeed always the bands stepping outside of the proverbial little metal box that will screech to a halt at the top of the review list.
 And Hanzel und Gretyl got that quirkiness.
-That willingness to go the extra mile in a metal world that gets pushed over more and more by modern pseudo-pop.
+That willingness to go the extra mile, in a metal world that gets pushed over more and more by modern pseudo-pop.

 Yet, the lack of attention to detail and the sometimes pretty silly presentation of lyrics and tune constantly pushed this record back from its quest to reach the lofty heights of a stellar rating.

 In other words, offering a cleaner record would have elevated this piece of work to the guilty pleasure it deserves to be.
 Yet, that did not happen.